avenirer/WoWpi-Guild/README.md

 Later on, I will concentrate on that part by making default templates that will allow any admins to have an idea about how they can change the pages themselves.

+= Recruitment widget =

+Do you need to increase your ranks with specific classes and/or specializations.
+You can use the new WoWpi Recruitment Widget in order to tell the world what are your guild's needs.

 == Frequently Asked Questions ==

 = Is this plugin a new version of WoWpi plugin ? =